rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/dsp_code.rst

 Use the most efficient data type on the DSP
 ===========================================
 Pick the most efficient data type for an application.
 E.g., if it is sufficient, prefer the 'char' type to represent a 8-bit data over using a 'float' type.
-This could have huge impact because:
+This could potentially have a significant impact because:

-  * More data transfer can happen
-  * More compute can happen

-As a rule of thumb, the C66x DSP can do a maximum of
-  * 16 8-bit SIMD
-  * 8 16-bit SIMD
-  * 8 32-bit SIMD etc.,
+  * It makes more efficient use of available data bandwidth
+  * It improves compute efficiency - on the C66x DSP, the number of SIMD elements operated on by a single SIMD instruction typically tends to be inversely proprotional to element width.

-It is observed that if 8-bit of storage is sufficient for a given application, more parallelism is obtained both in terms of *compute* and *data transfer* using the char vs. float.
+It is observed that if 8-bit storage is sufficient for a given application, more efficient use is made of compute resources and data bandwidth using char vs. float.

 Do Not Use Large Vector Types
 =============================
 Do not use vector types where the size of the vector type is > 64 bits.
-The C66x DSP has limited instruction support for long vector types, so their use is not performance beneficial.
+The C66x DSP has limited instruction support for wide vector types, so their use is not performance beneficial.

 Vector types with total size <= 64 bits may be beneficial, but the benefit is not guaranteed.

 Consecutive memory accesses
 ===========================
 Data Access pattern plays a key role in generating efficient codes.
 Consecutive memory access is the fastest way.
 Also, the data flow can happen in different data sizes like

 1. Single Byte ld/st
 2. Half Word ld/st